apache/cordova-plugin-file/README.md

 adding `src/android/build-extras.gradle` to the root of your android project (also requires cordova-android@4.0.0 or greater).

+### Permisson to write to external storage when it's not mounted on Marshmallow

+Marshmallow requires the apps to ask for permissions when reading/writing to external locations.
+By [default](http://developer.android.com/guide/topics/data/data-storage.html#filesExternal), your app has permission to write to
+`cordova.file.applicationStorageDirectory` and `cordova.file.externalApplicationStorageDirectory`, and the plugin doesn't request permission for these two directories unless external storage is not mounted.
+However due to a limitation, when external storage is not mounted, it would ask for permission to write to `cordova.file.externalApplicationStorageDirectory`.

 ## iOS Quirks

 - `cordova.file.applicationStorageDirectory` is read-only; attempting to store